31st Annual Grammy Awards

 The 31st Annual Grammy Awards were held on February 22, 1989, at Shrine Auditorium, Los Angeles.
 They recognized accomplishments by musicians from the previous year.
+This was also the first Grammy Awards Ceremony with a separate rap section.

 Album of the Year went to George Michael for Faith, and Song of the Year went to Bobby McFerrin for "Don't Worry, Be Happy".